wltrimbl/cloud-kmers/countingkmers.md

 ## In conclusion
 * Counting long kmers is easy and cheap unless you have Hiseq lanes of soil.
 * Kmer spectra readily distinguish low-complexity, deep sequencing from complex, shallow sequencing.
-* Spectra provide hints about error rates and error correction paramters
+* Spectra provide hints about error rates and error correction parameters
 * We can see the effect of treatments from the spectra--adatper removal removed most of the high-abundance junk and some of the errors, while the quality filtering removed most of the errors, none of the adapters, and 20% of the genome.